 Brian Giles

-Brian Giles spent nearly five years with the Pirates, and they were the most powerful years of his career.
+Brian Giles spent nearly five years with the Pirates, and they were the most powerful of his career.
 Not including 2003 when he went from the Pirates to the San Diego Padres, Giles enjoyed four seasons with at least 35 home runs.
-Three of those instances are still in Pittsburgh’s top-10: 39 homers in 1999, 38 homers in 2002, and 37 homers in 2001.
+Three of those instances are still in Pittsburgh’s top 10: 39 homers in 1999, 38 homers in 2002, and 37 homers in 2001.
 The other one (35 dingers in 2000), you’ll see below.

 How significant was Giles’ prime with the Buccos?
 Well, in years he didn’t spend the entire season with the club, he accumulated 20-plus homers just two other times: 20 in 2003 (split between San Diego and Pittsburgh) and 23 in 2004 (with San Diego).
 That’s it.

-During the 1999 campaign, there were two specific pitch counts where Giles hit the majority of his home runs.
-The outfielder slugged eight dingers with a 1.145 OPS on the first pitch and another eight with a 1.465 OPS on 1-1 counts.
 The 2002 Pirates finished 72-89, so if a player was going to rack up stats, they’d have to do it when the team was winning and losing.
-While Giles was more effective in wins (1.227), he was still pretty good in losses (.952) and hit the same number of homers (19) in each situation.
-Of course, he had more chances to get there when the Pirates ended up in the loss column.
+While Giles was more effective in wins (1.227), he was still pretty good in losses (.952).
+He also hit the same number of homers (19) in each situation.

-Pirates Home Run Leaders: The Rest
+Single-Season Pirates Home Run Leaders: The Rest

 If you’re wondering which performances fall outside of the top 27, check out the rest of this list on FanGraphs.

-3 thoughts on “Single-Season Pirates Home Run Leaders: The Top 27”
+3 thoughts on “Top 27 Single-Season Pirates Home Run Leaders

 Comments are closed.